 Here you’ll find the latest tutorials we have on image processing and computational guides for astronomy research, using the data by our very own Nieves Observatory.

-Not all objects in the sky can be studied using the observatory.
+As the Nieves Observatory is situated in the northern hemisphere, we do not have access to all parts sky.
+As a result, not every object in the sky can be studied using the observatory.
 Find out how we can best select an appropriate object for imaging and research.

-Depending on the filters you use (often R,G,B, but also H-alpha, S-II and O-III), you can observe the details of astronomical objects post-processing.
+Post processing (right): Depending on the filters you use—often R,G,B, but also H-alpha, S-II and O-III—you can observe the details of astronomical objects post-processing.

 Learn how to perform image processing in this tutorial.